Pinkeye (or conjunctivitis)

 If your doctor suggests it, give acetaminophen

-discomfort (check label instructions for the correct amount).
-Don't give ibuprofen
+(check label instructions for the correct amount).
+Don't give ibuprofen to an infant

 Get Medical Care if Your Child: